-- Flu-like complaints, including fever, fatigue, muscle pain, vomiting, diarrhea, and weakness
+- Flu-like symptoms—such as fever, tiredness, muscle pain, vomiting, loose stools (poop), and weakness

 - Chest pain

 - Leg swelling

 - Problems breathing

 - Sudden, unexpected death